hypernovatoast/bluesky-api-token-refresh/README.md

 If you prefer not to use environment variables, you can modify the script directly to include these values.

-EMAIL NOTIFICATIONS
+ERROR ALERTING

-This script uses mutt as the email client for error notifications.
+This script uses mutt as the email client for sending error notifications.
 If you use a different email client, you may need to update the email-sending commands in the script accordingly.

-Setting Up the Cron Job
+SETTING UP THE CRON JOB

 To schedule the script, add a Cron job with the desired frequency.
 For example, to run the script hourly, you can add the following line to your crontab: